 Nail a Board to a Damaged Joist

-While your child is enthusiastically stomping above your head, you may notice that the joist (supporting wooden beam) is damaged.
+While looking or squeaking floorboards, you may notice that the joist (supporting wooden beam) is damaged.
 Over time, it isn’t uncommon for the joist to slightly separate from the subfloor when it warps or deteriorates.
 Don’t worry.
 This is still an easy fix.

 Add Blocks between Squeaky Joists